-Yamaha Motor Co., Ltd. was founded with Genichi Kawakami as the first President Production of our first motorcycle, the 125cc Yamaha motorcycle "YA-1" began YA-I won the 3rd Mount Fuji Ascent Race and captured first three places at the 1st All lapan Autobike Endurance Road Race
+Yamaha Motor Co., Ltd. is founded with Genichi Kawakami as the first President.
+Production of our first motorcycle, the 125cc Yamaha "YA-I," commences.

+YA-I wins the 3rd Mount Fuji Ascent Race and captures first, second and third place at the 1st All Japan Autobike Endurance Road Race.

-Took 6th place in first attempt at Catalina Grand Prix in the U.S. (Yamaha's international racing debut)
+Takes 6th place in first attempt at Catalina Grand Prix in the U.S. (Yamaha's international racing debut).

-Yamaha de Mexico S.A. de C.V. established with investment by Nippon Gakki (presently Yamaha Corporation) and begins sales of Yamaha Motor products
+Yamaha de Mexico S.A. de C.V. is established with investment by Nippon Gakki (presently Yamaha Corporation) and commences sales of Yamaha Motor products.

-Yamaha International Corporation (YIC) founded in U.S. as subsidiary of Nippon Gakki and begins sales of Yamaha Motor products First Yamaha outboard motor "P-7" released First Yamaha FRP boat "CAT-21" and "RUN-13" released
+Yamaha International Corporation (YIC) is founded in U.S. as subsidiary of Nippon Gakki and commences sales of Yamaha Motor products.

+First Yamaha outboard motor "P-7" is released

+First Yamaha FRP boat models "CAT-21" and "RUN-13" are released

-New listing on First Section of Tokyo Stock Exchange
+New listing on First Section of Tokyo Stock Exchange.

-First appearance in road race World GP CAT-21 wins 1st Pacific 1,000 km Motorboat Marathon
+First appearance in World GP road race.
+CAT-21 wins 1st Pacific 1,000 km Motorboat Marathon.

-Pearl Yamaha founded in India Won first 250cc class race in road race World GP (Belgium GP)
+Pearl Yamaha is founded in India.
+Wins first 250cc class race in World GP road race (Belgium GP).

-Captures first manufacturer and rider titles in 250cc class of the road race World GP Siam Yamaha Co., Ltd. founded in Thailand
+Captures first manufacturer and rider titles in 250cc class of the World GP road race.
+Siam Yamaha Co., Ltd. is founded in Thailand.

-Tie-up with Toyota Motor Co. to develop and manufacture Toyota 2000GT, model displayed at the Tokyo Motor Show First Yamaha FRP fishing boat built
+Tie-up with Toyota Motor Co. to develop and manufacture "Toyota 2000GT."
+Model is displayed at the Tokyo Motor Show

+First Yamaha FRP fishing boat is built.
-Full export operations transferred from Nippon Gakki to Yamaha Motor

-Technical assistance agreement signed with Kong Hsue Sheh to produce motorcycles in Taiwan
+Full export operations are transferred from Nippon Gakki to Yamaha Motor.
+Technical assistance agreement is signed with Kong Hsue Sheh to produce motorcycles in Taiwan.

-YMENV founded in the Netherlands First Yamaha snowmobile "SL350" exhibited at Chicago Trade Show First Yamaha FRP utility boat models "W-16"
+YMENV is founded in the Netherlands.
+First Yamaha snowmobile "SL350" is exhibited at Chicago Trade Show.
+First Yamaha FRP utility boat models "W-16"